tnebooks/10th-science/questions/science/types-of-chemical-reactions/chemical.md

 ---
 choices:
-  - remain different
+  - "remain different"
-  - cannot be predicted
+  - "cannot be predicted"
-  - are not equal
+  - "are not equal"
 answers:
-  - remain same
+  - "remain same"
 ---